ntd284/Gaming_Time_Management_System/README.md

 **Calculation Logic**

 -   **Event Collection:**
-    -User events are captured in real-time with minute-level granularity to ensure accuracy.
+    - User events are captured in real-time with minute-level granularity to ensure accuracy.
 - **Online Time Calculation:**
     - The system calculates distinct active minutes per user across all games.
     - Duplicate or overlapping minutes are ignored to prevent inflated results.